notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 ## Step 4: Define a model

 Now we define a model for the database.
-A simple `User` model lookes like:
+A simple `User` model looks like:

 ```prisma
 model User {